Robotic-Neck/robotic_neck_micro_ros/README.md

   <img width="380" height="230" src="/docs/imgs/git_clone_pio.png">
 </p>

-the dependencies should take a while to download and compile the dependencies.
+The dependencies should take a while to download and compile the dependencies.

 ## Documentation
 TODO